strudelbots/strudel-public/README.md

 3. Customize the code in the `run_strudel_for_logs.yml` file [link](#add-or-remove-logging-code-by-changing-the-code-in-the-runstrudelforlogsyml-file).

-#### Add or remove logging-code to your branch using Strudel CLI
-Here’s a revised version of your instructions for improved clarity:

----

 #### Add or Remove Logging Code Using Strudel CLI

 1. **Platform Support**